-Key issue: Concern about development on areas prone to flooding.
+Concern about development on areas prone to flooding.
 Storm water management areas to be used to enhance the area and encourage wildlife.

-- To maintain awareness of areas liable to flooding and avoid the risks involved in building there - To ensure that Sustainable Drainage Systems (SuDS) are used to improve the area accompanying development - To direct development to the lowest areas of flood risk using sequential and exceptions tests and using a risk based approach to ensure development does not exacerbate flooding
+- 1. To maintain awareness of areas liable to flooding and avoid the risks involved in building there - 2.
+To ensure that Sustainable Drainage Systems (SuDS) are used to improve the area accompanying development - To direct development to the lowest areas of flood risk using sequential and exceptions tests and using a risk based approach to ensure development does not exacerbate flooding

-HPE7 Flooding and SuDS
+Flooding and SuDS

-Any proposed development will include mitigation measures against future risk to properties, residents and wildlife from flash flooding and by keeping development away from areas prone to flooding.
+Any proposed development should include measures to mitigate against future risk to properties, residents and wildlife from flooding and be located away from areas prone to flooding.

-The use of Sustainable Drainage Systems (SuDS) will be expected where an engineering and ground assessment indicates feasibility.
+The use of appropriate Sustainable Drainage Systems (SuDS), based on an engineering and ground assessment will be expected on all sites.